awslabs/aws-solutions-constructs/source/patterns/@aws-solutions-constructs/aws-s3-stepfunctions/README.md

 * Retain the S3 Bucket when deleting the CloudFormation stack
 * Applies Lifecycle rule to move noncurrent object versions to Glacier storage after 90 days

-### AWS CloudTrail
+### AWS S3 Event Notification
-* Configure a Trail in AWS CloudTrail to log API events in Amazon S3 related to the Bucket created by the Construct
+* Enable S3 to send events to EventBridge when an object is created.

 ### Amazon CloudWatch Events Rule
 * Grant least privilege permissions to CloudWatch Events to trigger the Lambda Function